retroj/mowedline-manual/configuration.md

 The flags widget is derived from the text widget, and serves the purpose of displaying a set of flags.
-The flags are pre-defined via the 'flags slot and upon update, input is parsed and interpreted to turn on, turn off, or clear and replace the set of currently displayed flags.
+The flags are pre-defined via the flags: slot and upon update, input is parsed and interpreted to turn on, turn off, or clear and replace the set of currently displayed flags.